 Fit Your Form – Fitted clothing works best for photographs, especially along your top half (flowy skirts are fabulous but try to find tops that are more snug).
 Skip that billowy blouse or anything with large loose sleeves – while they look flattering in person, they will not look great in camera.
 This applies to all body types!

-No-go On The Logo – Logos or graphics are definite “don’ts”.
-Unless it’s your college sweatshirt or sports gear for a few fun photos!
+No Logos – Logos or graphics are definite “don’ts”.
+Unless it’s your college sweatshirt or sports gear for just a few fun photos!